 Login with email

 At Roehampton, more than half of our students are from low income backgrounds and many have no choice but to rely on part-time and even full-time jobs alongside their studies.
-Many are unable to work, having been furloughed or laid off, or are at home caring for family members.
-The Coronavirus has left our most vulnerable students in terrible financial hardship and unable to manage basic living costs, with no time to plan.
+A hardship grant provides a crucial lifeline to those who are suffering unexpected financial hardship and whose time at university may be at risk without access to these funds.

-We recognise that this is a difficult time for many of you, so a gift of any size will be gratefully received.
+We recognise that this is a difficult time for many of you as the cost of living increases, so a gift of any size will be gratefully received.
 Please help ensure vulnerable students feel able to complete their course and graduate.
 Thank you for your support.